IPVanish was launched in 2012 by Mudhook Media Inc., an independent child of Highwinds Network Group in Orlando (Florida, the USA).

 IPVanish 1-minute review

-Available for $31.49 for a year's cover, or just $3.49 for a single month, IPVanish is attractively priced – and it's worth keeping an eye on its VPN deals for any bargains.
-Pay just a few cents more a month, and you'll also bag yourself 500GB of SugarSync cloud storage, worth $10 a month alone.
-Be aware, though, that prices rise after the first instalment of either a month or a year.
+Available for $47.89 for a year's cover, or just $10.99 for a single month, IPVanish is fairly priced - and it's worth keeping an eye on its VPN deals for any bargains.

-IPVanish's apps are detailed and in-depth on both desktop and mobile, will a number of interface options and tons of data at your fingertips.
-To the uninitiated they could seem complex, and both iOS and Android apps omit some features we'd like to see included, but overall the apps are powerful and stable – if not updated all that often.
+IPVanish's desktop and mobile apps are detailed, in-depth, and backed by lots of interface options and tons of data at your fingertips.
+However, they might be somewhat complex for less-experienced users and both iOS and Android apps overlook some features we'd like to see included.
+Nevertheless, the apps are powerful and stable, but rarely get new features due to the fact they're updated fairly infrequently.

 Number of countries: 75